vimberlin/vimberlin.de/_posts/2015-09-22-vimfest-october-2015.md

 where: thoughtworks
 ---

 <img src="/images/vimfest.png" >

+> Sign up under <http://doodle.com/poll/mpzzamenz5npq3f7> if you want come to the event

 Vimfest Berlin 2015 is the first community-driven [Vim] "[Hackathon]", happening the weekend of 10 – 11 October at [ThoughtWorks] in Berlin, organized by the